Dendrobates auratus "Columbian Blue and Green" Tadpole

 Unknown filial generation.

 Dendrobates auratus "Columbian Green and Blue" hail from Columbia.
 This frog ranges in color from metallic turquoise / green to deep blues with black reticulation.
+ALL OF OURS HAVE BEEN GREEN WITH BLUE, NO SOLID BLUES.
 This frog is moderately shy, and does well in groups.
 They get bolder with age and exposure, like others of their species.
 There will be some aggression and wrestling between females, while males do not tend to partake in fighting often.
 Despite this, you can keep a decently large group of frogs together, even as adults, provided that there are plenty of hiding places and food available.
 Females will generally lay 4 to 10 eggs under leaf litter or a coconut hut with flat leaves or a petri dish underneath.
 They will then transport tadpoles to a body of water, like tinctorius.
 However, you may pull the eggs and raise them yourself.
 If left alone, the tadpoles will cannibalize.
 Please let us know if you have any questions.
 Additional information can be found, of course, through our complimentary Encyclopedia Database: DendroKnow Project.